w3f/Grants-Program/applications/Diora_Network.md

 ### Project Details

 The backbone of Diora's products and ecosystem is the Diora blockchain, with its innovative Proof of Stake Masternode (PoSM) consensus.
-PoSM does not only increase the performance and security of blockchain, but also reduce the fork situation in an efficient and practical manner.
+PoSM not only increases the performance and security of blockchain, but also reduces the fork risk in an efficient and practical manner.

 To facilitate interactions between users (including Stakers and Masternode owners and the Diora blockchain, a set of products have been actively being developed, including DioraScan, DioraMaster (GOV), DioraDex, Diora Wallets, EVM & Substrate Token Bridges and testnet faucets.